Picovoice/rhino/binding/react-native/README.md

 ### Adding Android Models

-Android custom models and contexts must be added to [`./android/app/src/main/assets/`](android/app/src/main/assets/).
+Android custom models and contexts must be added to `./android/app/src/main/assets/`.

 ### Adding iOS Models

-iOS contexts can be added anywhere under [`./ios`](ios), but it must be included as a bundled resource.
+On iOS, contexts can be added anywhere under `./ios`, but they must be included as a bundled resource.
 The easiest way to include a bundled resource in the iOS project is to:

 1. Open XCode.